Congratulations to our PhD student, Tamar Dreifuss, for winning the 2018 Biomedical Engineering award for outstanding students!

 The paper, entitled 'Cisplatin-conjugated gold nanoparticles as a theranostic agent for head and neck cancer', can be found in the Publications section, and at DOI: 10.1002/hed.24935.

-We congratulate our graduate student Tal-Shahar Ben-Gal, and our doctoral student Marianna Biderman, who both received prestigious scholarships from the Ministry of Science and Technology.
+Congratulations to our graduate student Tal-Shahar Ben-Gal, and our doctoral student Marianna Biderman, who both received prestigious scholarships from the Ministry of Science and Technology.

 Tal-Shachar won a scholarship for use of gold nanoparticles as unique immunotherapeutics.
 Mariana won a scholarship for study of nanoscale barcodes for the identification of biological processes within the body.